Inquiry into aesthetic non-surgical cosmetic treatments

-The APPG has recently launched an important inquiry into non-surgical cosmetic procedures to investigate how standards for undertaking and advertising treatments such as botulinum toxins or similar anti-wrinkle injectables, dermal fillers, polydioxanone (PDO) threads and cogs, should be improved to support the beauty and aesthetics industry and protect public safety.
+The APPG launched an important year-long inquiry into aesthetic non-surgical cosmetic treatments to investigate how standards for undertaking and advertising treatments such as botulinum toxins or similar anti-wrinkle injectables, dermal fillers, polydioxanone (PDO) threads and cogs, should be improved to support the beauty and aesthetics industry and protect public safety.

-The Group has opened a call for written evidence and is in the process of inviting witnesses to give oral evidence in its inquiry.
+The Group ran a 6-week call for written evidence in June 2020 and invited witnesses to give oral evidence in its inquiry.

 Terms of reference:

 - Review the scope and scale of non-surgical cosmetic treatments in the UK.

 - Procedures within scope of this inquiry are botulinum toxins or similar anti-wrinkle injectables, dermal fillers, polydioxanone (PDO) threads and PDO cogs.